Deportability Grounds: What Can Get a Green Card Holder Deported?

 However, there is a narrow exception regarding the possession of controlled substances.
 Although drug crimes are considered deportable, a single offense involving possession of 30 grams or less of marijuana doesn’t make a person deportable.

-Convictions of violent or threatening acts of domestic violence, stalking, as well as child abuse, neglect, or abandonment are also deportable offenses.
+Convictions of violent or threatening acts of domestic violence, violations of family violence laws, stalking, as well as child abuse, neglect, or abandonment are also deportable offenses.

 Crimes of moral turpitude (CIMT) committed within a certain time after admission are typically deportable.
 These crimes are defined as vile, offensive acts done with evil intent and insulting to one’s moral compass.